 As the slip position covers a wide area there are several ways to lay out the slip cordon:

 - One slip: A single slip is common with spinners or seamers who are moving to a more defensive field but are still hoping for an edge.
 Seamers who tend to move the ball in towards the batsman and have close catchers on the leg side have just one slip even in attack.

 - Two slips: This is a very common configuration in club cricket early in the game where wickets are needed and so a wider area needs to be covered for the catch.
 It's often combined with a gully fielder.

 - Three slips: Quicker bowlers, or medium pacers on the attack can add an extra slip if there is enough carry.
 Gully is better employed at third slip in many cases.

 When it comes to deciding where to stand in the slips, some basics are:

 - Take your cue from the wicket-keeper.
 First slip stands a little way back from the keeper, second slip will be roughly level

 - Stand arms length away from the 'keeper or other slips.

 - In general stand a bit too close rather than a bit too far away.
-It's better to have dropped ball that flys off an edged drive than to see a defensive edge drop short.
+It's better to learn to react fast to an edged drive than to see a defensive edge drop short.

 - On very slow and low pitches you may find that the slips have to come closer than orthodox to make sure edges carry.
 Here you may see second slip in front of the keeper and first slip almost level.